-Fostering Achievement is The Fostering Network Northern Ireland’s flagship programme and is one of a range of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered young people.
+Fostering Achievement is one of a range of innovative programmes that The Fostering Network runs to improve foster care and outcomes for fostered young people.

 About Fostering Achievement

-In addition, the scheme offers a full programme of summer activities including Primary Summer Schemes which encourage learning in a fun way, Teen Adventure activity based residential programmes and university taster residentials to encourage aspiration.
+In addition, the scheme offers a full programme of summer activities including Primary Summer Schemes which encourage fun based learning, Teen Adventure activity based residential programmes and Pathways to University residentials to encourage aspiration.

 Fostering Achievement recognises the crucial role that foster carers play in encouraging and supporting fostered children and young people to gain a sense of achievement and to reach their potential.
 The scheme also offers all foster carers additional tailored support and training to assist them in helping to improve the educational outcomes for these children.